 - Risk of infection is highest in the first 2 years after surgery, or until your child is 5 or 6 years old.

 - Always tell your child's doctor if your child has a fever, sore throat, headache, belly pain, or diarrhea, or an injury that breaks the skin.
 Most of the time, problems like these will not be serious.
 But, sometimes they can lead to major infections.

 For the first week after surgery, check your child's temperature every day.

 Your child may need to take antibiotics every day for a while.
 Tell your child's doctor if the medicine is causing your child any problems.
-Do not stop giving antibiotics before checking with your child's doctor.
+DO NOT stop giving antibiotics before checking with your child's doctor.

 These things will help prevent infections in your child:

-Call your doctor or nurse if:
+Call your health care provider if:

 Splenectomy - child - discharge; Spleen removal - child - discharge

 Brandow AM, Camitta BC.
 Hyposplenism, splenic trauma, and splenectomy.
 In: Kliegman RM, Stanton BF, St. Geme JF, Schor NF, eds.Nelson Textbook of Pediatrics

 Rescoria FJ.
 Splenic conditions.
 In: Holcomb GW, Murphy P, Ostlie DJ.Ashcraft's Pediatric Surgery